J. R. Hartley

-J. R. Hartley is a fictional character in a popular advertisement promoting the British Yellow Pages, first shown in 1983 when British Telecom was privatised.
+J. R. Hartley is a fictional character in a popular advertisement created by the agency Abbott Mead Vickers for the British Yellow Pages, first shown in 1983 when British Telecom was privatised.

 Plot

 The advertisement shows an elderly gentleman (played by Norman Lumsden) asking in several second hand bookshops for "Fly Fishing by J. R. Hartley".
 No bookshop has it, and he goes home dejected.
-His daughter, sympathising, hands him the Yellow Pages; and one of the shops he phones has a copy.
-He is delighted.
+His daughter, sympathising, hands him the Yellow Pages; one of the shops he phones has a copy.
+He is delighted and asks them to keep it for him.
 The unheard questioner asks for his name and he responds at dictation speed: 'My name?
 Oh, yes, it's J. R. Hartley.'
 The advertisement ends by promoting the Yellow Pages, the voiceover provided by actor Joss Ackland.

 Reception

 In 2015, a poll was carried out to mark the 60th anniversary of the first British television advertisement break.
 This advertisement was rated fifth most popular with 7% of the vote.

 Legacy

 Author Michael Russell wrote and published a spoof called Fly Fishing: Memories of Angling Days, by J. R. Hartley in 1991.
 The book was a best seller and led to two additional best sellers under the pseudonym J. R. Hartley: J.R.
-Hartley Casts Again – More Memories of Angling Days (1992) and Golfing by J. Hartley (1995).
+Hartley Casts Again – More Memories of Angling Days (1992) and Golfing by J.R.
+Hartley (1995).
 When Lumsden died on 28 November 2001 at the age of 95, the advertisement was broadcast again in his memory, nearly 20 years after its first appearance.
-In February 2011, Yellow Pages re-made the advertisement, with fictional DJ Day V. Lately searching for a copy of his trance remix Pulse and Thunder, which was released for sale at the same time.
+In February 2011, Yellow Pages re-made the advertisement, with fictional DJ Day V. Lately searching for a copy of his trance remix "Pulse and Thunder", which was released for sale at the same time.